EthanTolson/Data_Structures_With_Python/2-LinkedList.md

 ![Computer Memory](resources/computermemorynoarray.png)

-**Linked Lists** are similar to arrays in that they store a list of similar things, however they do not require contiguous memeory to be implemented.
+**Linked Lists** are similar to arrays in that they store a list of similar things, however they do not require contiguous memory to be implemented.
 A single linked list (shown below) uses nodes that store the data and the memory address of the next element in the list. **This means that the memory that a linked list uses does not have to be contiguous.** The arrows in the image shows how each node points to the next.
 The **head** of a linked list is the first node and we use that to traverse the list.

 ![Single Linked List](resources/singlelinkedlistfinal.png)

 In this image we see a linked list with three nodes being stored in memory.
-Black dots represent memeory being used.
+Black dots represent memory being used.
 Red dots represent a node in our linked list.

 ![Linked List in Memory](resources/computermemorylinkedlist.png)